 “In the first months of the project, Fraunhofer ICT has performed extensive literature research on support materials for oxygen evolution catalysts in Proton Exchange Membrane (PEM) water electrolysis.
 Observation of the acidic conditions is important as they aggravate possible corrosion issues”

-Interview to Carsten Cremers, Group Manager for Chemical Technology at Fraunhofer ICT
+Interview with Carsten Cremers, Manager of the Fuel Cells and Electrolysis Group at Fraunhofer ICT

 Q: What it is expected for the work package related to New catalyst supports Fraunhofer ICT is leading?